 Online Video Courses

-Currently in development, the Academy will be offering several online video-based courses for the initial training and professional development of EMS quality managers.
+Currently in development, the Academy will be offering several online video courses for the initial training, continuing education and professional development of EMS quality managers.
 The video lessons will include exercises to be completed by the student with spreadsheet software and other commonly available tools.
+These classes will be offered on a fee per course basis.

-Orientation Course (in development) – This course is designed for those new to an EMS quality manager position or to a position where management of EMS quality is a part of their job description.
+EMS Quality Management – Orientation Course (now in development) – This course is designed for those new to an EMS quality manager position or to a position where management of EMS quality is a part of their job description.
 It is intended to help the new EMS quality manager understand their role and be ready to take on basic responsibilities in managing and improving quality in their EMS organization.
 Upon completion of the introductory course, students will be able to:

 - Define quality management its purpose in the operation of an emergency medical service.